EuropaBON/stakeholder-dashboard/readme.md

 ## Source Data

-Data is automatically provided by the [EuropaBON members portal](https://europabon.org/members) from a REST API.
+Data is dynamically provided by the [EuropaBON members portal](https://europabon.org/members) from a REST API.

 ## Built With